 - Testing.
 More targeted exams with fewer questions; provide opportunities for exam preparation in addition to self-study

 - Topics.
-Topic areas focus on knowledge and skills essential for current professional public finance environment
+Topic areas focus on knowledge and skills essential for the current professional public finance environment

 - Continuing Education.
 Additional options for meeting continuing education requirements

-After careful evaluation of the current program, including interviews with many GFOA members and CPFO designees, we have determined that the program should be better integrated with other GFOA offerings.
-Additionally, the program should be expanded to provide a more enriching environment for current CPFO designees, and better communicate the value of a CPFO to others in the public sector.
+After carefully evaluating the current program, including interviews with many GFOA members and CPFO designees, we have determined that the program should be better integrated with other GFOA offerings.
+Additionally, the program should be expanded to provide a more enriching environment for current CPFO designees and better communicate the value of a CPFO to others in the public sector.